101 – York University

 International Baccalaureate (IB): If you complete IB courses at the Higher Level with a grade of 5 or better, we may consider you for transfer credit.
 If results are not already on your transcript, the International Baccalaureate should send a copy of the final results directly to the Office of Admissions as soon as possible.

-We require English translations by a certified translator of transcripts, certificates and course descriptions are required if results are not in English or French.
+We require English translations by a certified translator of transcripts, certificates and course descriptions if results are not in English or French.

 Visit the Campuses

 We offer a variety of events, virtual campus tours and opportunities to connect.

 York University (Keele Campus)

 Bennett Centre for Student Services

 99 Ian MacDonald Blvd.

 4700 Keele Street